CLSx/clsx-playbook/README.md

 ### Mission

 Create a sustainable network of [CLSx events](http://www.communityleadershipsummit.com/clsx/license/), aligned in objectives and culture.
 Because community management is a very wide field, the main but not exclusive focus is on offline and online tech community ecosystem.
-In any case, **all community leaders and members are welcome**, we’re an open and inclusive community of practice.
+In any case, **all community leaders and members are welcome**, we’re an open and inclusive Community of Practice.
 As per [CLSx licence](http://www.communityleadershipsummit.com/clsx/license/), these event are non-profit events.

 ### How